 Authentic Māori Art Gallery

-Trading Hours During Lockdown
+Trading Hours During Level 2

 There may be some delivery delays as our postal system is under the pump at this time, so let us know if you need your order urgently here.
+NZ Post has indicated delays of around 5 days in and out of Auckland.
+All other areas may see delays of a day or so.

 We use New Zealand Post for our standard and courier deliveries.